fredcommo/shiny_on_EC2/README.md

 chmod +x installShiny.sh
 ./installShiny.sh

+#### Start the shiny server on the remote machine
-#### Starting the server should return something like: shiny-server start/running, process <some process number>
+Starting the server should return something like: shiny-server start/running, process <some process number>
 sudo start shiny-server

 #### Back to your local machine, push your shiny app: AppFolder contains the ui.R and server.r (and any extra folder or file)